insure logo

 Minimum car insurance requirements in Tennessee

-To legally drive in Tennessee, drivers must carry at least 25/50/25 in liability car insurance.
-This required coverage includes bodily injury and property damage protection.
+To legally drive in Tennessee, you’re required to carry at least 25/50/25 in liability car insurance.
+This minimum coverage pays for bodily injury and property damage you cause to others in an accident.

 Coverage type Minimum required What it covers